Invariant measures on products and on the space of linear orders: Examples and other invariant measures

 \subsubsection{Transitivity}

-Let $\cL$ be a language with two unary predicates $P$ and $Q$ and consider the age consisting of all $\cL$-structures for which $P \cap Q = \emptyset$.
+Let $\cL$ be a language with two unary predicates $P$ and $Q$ and consider the age consisting of all $\cL$-structures for which $P \cap Q = \emptyset$ and every point satisfies either $P$ or $Q$.
 Let $M$ be its Fraïssé limit.
 Then one can randomly order $M$ as follows.
 Let $(\xi_a : a \in M)$ be uniform, i.i.d. on $[0, 1]$ and define an $\Aut(M)$-invariant random order $<$ on $M$ by declaring all elements of $P$ to be smaller than all elements of $Q$ and $a < b \iff \xi_a < \xi_b$ if $a$ and $b$ both belong to $P$ or to $Q$.
 This shows that the transitivity assumption in Theorem~\ref{th:intro:main} is necessary.